Traefik vs Nginx Proxy Manager: Reverse Proxies for the Rest of Us

 The mechanics are simple.
 A request for grafana.example.com arrives on port 443.
 The proxy reads the SNI hostname, matches it against a rule, decrypts the TLS, and forwards the plain request to http://grafana:3000 on your internal network.
 The response goes back the same way.
 You get one public entry point, automatic Let’s Encrypt certificates, and clean URLs with no ports in sight.

-The differences are entirely in how you tell the proxy about your services.
+The differences between Traefik and NPM are entirely in how you tell the proxy about your services.

 NPM is exactly what it says: a web UI bolted onto nginx, with a database tracking your “proxy hosts.”
 You spin it up, log in, click Add Proxy Host, type the domain, type the internal address and port, tick the SSL box, and request a certificate.
 It works, and for a lot of people that’s the whole story.